-The bill amends existing legal language to clarify the composition of the State Board, ensuring representation from various educational backgrounds and including two secondary students.
-It establishes a new process for filling vacancies and outlines the transition period for current board members, with appointments to be made according to the new qualifications starting July 1, 2025.
-The Secretary of Education will be appointed from a list of candidates proposed by the State Board, and the bill emphasizes the need for a robust search process following a resignation.
+The bill amends existing legal language to clarify the composition and appointment process of the State Board of Education, ensuring representation from various educational backgrounds and demographics.
+It specifies that the Board will consist of ten members, including two secondary students from public or approved independent schools.
+The bill also establishes a transition period for current Board members, allowing them to serve out their terms while future appointments will adhere to the new guidelines starting July 1, 2025.
+The Secretary of Education will be appointed from a pool of candidates proposed by the State Board, and the search for a new Secretary must begin promptly after a resignation.
 The act is set to take effect on July 1, 2025.

 Statutes affected: As Introduced: 16-161, 3-11, 3-2702